design-juspay/Blend-v1/memory-bank/activeContext.md

    - Implemented reusable rendering functions for component parts

 ## Recent Changes

+- Implemented the ButtonGroup component with full modular structure:
+  - Created a flexible ButtonGroup component that works with existing Button components
+  - Added three modes for handling button types: singlePrimary (default), allSecondary, and noTransform
+  - Implemented stacked and non-stacked layout options for different use cases
+  - Supported all button sizes (small, medium, large) with consistent spacing
+  - Ensured proper styling for connected buttons with correct border radius handling
+  - Applied DRY principles by extracting utility functions:
+    - `findPrimaryButtonIndex` to locate the first non-secondary button
+    - `getTransformedButtonType` to apply button type transformations based on mode
+    - `getButtonPosition` to determine a button's position in the group (first, middle, last)
+  - Created proper token structure referencing foundationToken for spacing and border radius
+  - Implemented styled components with TypeScript props for better type safety
+  - Avoided over-optimization by removing unnecessary memoization
+  - Added a comprehensive demo with examples of all variants, sizes, and modes
+  - Fixed TypeScript and linting errors for a clean build
+  - Removed className props to maintain style consistency

 - Applied DRY principles to the Breadcrumb component:
   - Created reusable `renderBreadcrumbItem` function to eliminate repetitive code
   - Added a shared type definition `ProcessedBreadcrumbItem` to improve type safety